 The questions may sometimes come across your mind.
 Why do all the necessary system files and installed apps end up in the C-drive?
 Why doesn’t the computer use the free space of the D drive to store data when the C drive runs out of space?

 This article will answer all these questions and provide an in-depth understanding of a computer’s C and D drive and their differences as well.
+But before we get into their difference, you should know that both the C drive and D drive are partitions of your PC Hard Disks.
+Besides, they could also be two different disk drives installed on your PC.

 What is C-Drive?